 APA Style: Tables, Figures, & Appendices

 It is very likely that you'll be using tables, figures, or appendices in your thesis.
-While each of these elements is optional, they can help to improve the readers’ understanding of your thesis’s content.
+While each of these elements is optional, they are meant to improve the readers’ understanding of your thesis’s content.
 The following tips and pointers on tables, figures, and appendices will help you determine when each should be used, as well as how and where they should appear per APA style.

 Tables are especially helpful when presenting a great deal of numerical data at once.
 A well-organized table can effectively deliver vast amounts of information in an easy-to-read manner.
 Per APA guidelines, all tables included in your thesis or dissertation should be necessary—if you can deliver the information clearly in the body of your text, you should avoid using a table.
 Each table should also include at least two columns (vertical axis) or rows (horizontal axis) per APA style (i.e. if your data can be presented in a single row or column, it should be delivered in paragraph form instead of a table).